space-wizards/docs/src/en/wizden-staff/maintainer/triage-procedure.md

 Github automatically assigns the `S: Untriaged` label to any Issue or PR that is submitted.
 Triage should be performed on any such new item.
 Read through the item and assign appropriate labels based on its content.

-For a triage to be completed, the item must have *at least one* label from the following label categories:
+For a triage to be completed, the item must have *at least one* label from the following label categories.
+This is signified by these categories having a 1-letter category name:
-  - Area
+  - Area / A
-  - Difficulty
+  - Difficulty / D
-  - Priority
+  - Priority / P
-  - Status
+  - Status / S
-  - Type
+  - Type / T

 The following categories are assigned automatically by Github:
   - Size
   - Changes

-Once a triage is completed, remove the `S: Untriaged` label and attach 'S: Needs Review' for PRs, or 'S: Requires Content PR' for Issues (alternative labels may be more appropriate, such as when closing an issue).
+Once a triage is completed, remove the `S: Untriaged` label and attach `S: Needs Review` for PRs, or `S: Requires Content PR` for Issues (alternative labels may be more appropriate, such as when closing an issue).

 ### Old Issue / PR Re-Triage